pfsense/docs/source/captiveportal/configuring-a-pre-authentication-redirect-for-captive-portal-users.rst

   [Rest of CP login page]

-The user will be redirected to that URL, and then when the user clicks back to pfSense using a link to the firewall IP address/port, such as *http://x.x.x.x:8000/index.php*, the referring URL will match the original landing page and the redirect will not happen that time.
+The user will be redirected to that URL, and then when the user clicks back to the pfSense® software using a link to the firewall IP address/port, such as *http://x.x.x.x:8000/index.php*, the referring URL will match the original landing page and the redirect will not happen that time.
 The above code will not work for every case, it may need adapted to suit